scalar-labs/scalar-kubernetes/docs/SetupDatabaseForAWS.md

 ## AWS RDS for MySQL, PostgreSQL, Oracle and SQL Server

-In this section, you will create an AWS RDS instance for MySQL/PostgreSQL/Oracle/SQL Server.

 ### Steps

 * Follow this [AWS official guide](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_CreateDBInstance.html) to create an AWS RDS MySQL/PostgreSQL/Oracle/SQL Server database instance.